 Standing there where Jesus rode, knowing that our Savior wept, with shoulders heaving, brought tears to many eyes, including my own.
 Jesus is looking to save all of us now!
 Don’t miss your visitation.

-Debbie lives in Southern California with her husband Doug and her children and grandchildren.
+Debbie is a successful businesswoman and lives in Southern California with her husband Doug and her children and grandchildren.

 Scripture is taken from the New King James Version Copyright @ 1979, 1980, 1982 by Thomas Nelson, Inc. Used by permission.
 All rights reserved.